fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 2. Fobnail verifies certificate chain against trusted certificate embedded into its firmware.
 If verification is succesful, Fobnail generates Identity/Encryption keypair and responds with a Certificate Signing Request.
+3. At this point Platform Owner configures various settings in Fobnail Token.
+   Each request must be signed by the leaf certificate provided in the previous step, and Fobnail Token will accept only properly signed requests.
-3. Platform Owner finalizes configuration by sending certificate generated from previously provided CSR.
+4. Platform Owner finalizes configuration by sending certificate generated from previously provided CSR.
+The provided certificate must belong to Platform Owner's chain, i.e., it must be signed by one of the certificates provided in the previous request.
-4. Fobnail Token verifies and saves certificate and provided configuration to its internal memory, then locks configuration and sends status to Platform Owner, finalizing provisioning process.
+5. Fobnail Token verifies and saves certificate and provided configuration to its internal memory, then locks configuration and sends status to Platform Owner, finalizing provisioning process.
-5. Token can be unlocked only by reset, which wipes out all configuration, provisioned platforms and all keys.
+6. Token can be unlocked only by reset, which wipes out all configuration, provisioned platforms and all keys.

 ![](img/remote-platform-provisioning.svg)